-Earth received a new and incorruptible seed in her womb when Jesus was laid to rest, wrapped in cloths as in the manger, and perfumed with myrhh, as the Magi anticipated.
+Earth received a new and incorruptible seed in her womb when Jesus was laid to rest, wrapped in cloths as in a manger, and perfumed with myrrh, as the Magi anticipated.
 Christ’s journey from birth to death was complete.
 The Jewish Sabbath begins in the evening until the following day.
 Thus Jesus spent one full day in the heart of the earth on the Sabbath.
 “It is finished,” Jesus breathed at last from the Cross (John 19:30), mirroring the Creator on the Sabbath:

 On the seventh day God completed the work he had been doing; he rested on the seventh day from all the work he had undertaken.Genesis 2:2